apache/johnzon/src/site/markdown/index.md

 These two example will not use any IO and directly map the `JsonValue` to/from a POJO.

+Also note that, as an experimental extension and pre-available feature of the next specification version, `org.apache.johnzon.jsonb.api.experimental.JsonbExtension` enables to map POJO to `JsonValue` and the opposite.

 ### Websocket

 <pre class="prettyprint linenums"><![CDATA[